slowernews/wisdom-tldr/chapters/introduction.md

 > *"You goal in life is to be able to say on the day before you die that you have fully become yourself."
 -- Kevin Kelly*

+> *"A man’s character is his fate."
+-- Heraclitus*

+> *"I am free and that is why I am lost."
+-- Franz Kafka*

 ### How to design a life?

 > *"If you plan on being less than you are capable of being, you will probably be unhappy all the days of your life."